syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ### Changing the properties of a selected free text

-You can change the properties of the selected annotation by casting the sender object parameter of the `FreeTextAnnotationSelected` event handler to FreeTextAnnotation and modify its properties.
+You can change the properties of the selected annotation by casting the `sender` parameter of the `FreeTextAnnotationSelected` event handler to FreeTextAnnotation and modify its properties.
 The following code shows how to change the properties.

 {% tabs %}
 {% highlight c# %}